Presidentty1/nestling-care-log/APP_STORE_METADATA.md

 • Export data to CSV
 • Voice logging

-Thank you for choosing Nestling.
+Thank you for choosing Nuzzle.
 We'd love your feedback!
 ```

 ## Pricing